jensennhu/jensennhu.github.io/_posts/2021-01-01-Table_of_Contents.md

 Automating Reporting Methods
 - [Automated email reporting during the COVID-19 Pandemic (August 2020 - Present)](https://jensennhu.github.io//2020/09/14/COVID19_Email_Report/)

+Working out Data Problems (the less glamorous, but practical stuff)
+- TBD Example of working through a data matching problem
+- TBD Example of working through a NLP problem
+- TBD Example of cleaning super messy data

+Transforming data into a Report (also less glamorous, but practical stuff)
+- TBD Examples of common transformations into a report
+- TBD Creating readable and interpretable reports for high-level leadership
+- TBD Making reproducible and reusable reports

 Webscrapping
 - Basic webscrapping with Scrapy in Python (needs write up)